MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/command-line-tools-survey-guidance.md

 az config set core.survey_message=false
 ```

-You can also use the `AZSURVEYMESSAGE` environment variable to disable the survey message.
+You can also use the `AZURE_SURVEY_MESSAGE` environment variable to disable the survey message.

 ## Privacy statement